elmabroukmarouane/VuejsWebpackLaravelBlogAPI/README.md

 - Don't forget to change the API URL in src/http/http.js into your API URL
 - Upload the Laravel API in my repository to run this frontend application
+- To create a Vue.js project with [vue-cli](https://github.com/vuejs/vue-cli) you need to execute these commands :
+  $ npm install -g vue-cli //If vue-cli is not installed in your machine
+  $ vue init webpack my-project
+  $ cd my-project
+  $ npm install
+  $ npm run dev

 ## Build Setup